Counselling for Teens

 BA, B.Ed, MA, RCC

-Talita works with children of all ages to better understand emotional and behavioural patterns that may be causing stress in life.
-Her approach helps children develop confidence and emotional awareness while supporting parents in strengthening their relationship with their child.
+Maria works with teens to better understand emotional and behavioural patterns that may be causing stress in life.
+Her approach helps teens develop confidence and emotional awareness.

 Adolescence is a time of growth, change, and learning.
 With the right support, teens can develop the emotional skills and confidence that help them navigate challenges and build strong relationships throughout their lives